AmericanRedCross/rcrc-drones/source/activities.rst

 **Operational examples:** Damage assessment and mapping in St Maarten following Hurricanes Irma and Maria in 2017.
 Flood risk mapping and assessment in collaboration with the Malawi Red Cross in 2018.
 Drone pilot training participation in Sweden in 2018.

-**Summary:** In 2016, the Netherland's Red Cross humanitarian data-focused 510 Initiative begun to experiment with drone technology: 510 team members began to learn to fly drones and to process drone data.
+**Summary:** In 2016, the Netherland's Red Cross humanitarian data-focused 510 Initiative began to experiment with drone technology: 510 team members began to learn to fly drones and to process drone data.
 In September 2017, the Netherlands Red Cross used a Phantom 4 Professional drone to take photographs of hurricane damage on St Maarten, following Hurricanes Irma and Maria.
 Drone data was used to conduct damage assessment of buildings, identify roof types and materials, and to better inform the building of shelters.

 In early 2018, the Netherlands Red Cross worked with the Malawi Red Cross to assist that organization with securing permission to fly from Malawi's Civil Aviation Authority.